mkrykunov/N-grams/README.md

 However, there is also an option in this program to eliminate repetitions, so that all N-grams are unique.

-The 'raw_sentences.txt' file has the following forma:
+The 'raw_sentences.txt' file has the following format:

 This is a first sentence .

 This is a second sentence .

 ...

-The 'vocabulary.txt' file has the following format: word1 word2
+The 'vocabulary.txt' file has the following format:

+word1

+word2

 ...

-The 'ngramInt.txt' has the following format: num1 num2 num3 num4
+The 'ngramInt.txt' has the following format:

+num1 num2 num3 num4

 num2 num3 num4 num5

 ...